Tiisetso Makhubela: Mamelodi Sundowns Ladies

 In 2021, she joined Mamelodi Sundowns in South Africa and was part of the team that were runner's up for the 2022 Cosafa Women's Champions League and the 2022 CAF Women's Champions League.

 In 2023, she was part of the squad that won the 2023 COSAFA Women's Champions League.

 International career

-Makhubela was part of the South African women's national team at the 2018 Africa Women Cup of Nations were they finished in second place.
+Makhubela was part of the South African women's national team at the 2018 Africa Women Cup of Nations where they finished in second place.

 In 2019, she represented the country at the 2019 FIFA Women's World Cup in France.

 She was part of the South African women's national team at 2022 Women's Africa Cup of Nations where they won their first continental title in Morocco.

 In 2023, she was part of the Banyana Banyana squad that reached the last 16 at the 2023 FIFA Women's World Cup.